NourELMDEV/EJS-Week-Temp/README.md

 express
 ejs
-(body parser doesn't really has any use for this, but i'll be using it on some future projects.)
+(body parser doesn't really has any use for this, but i'll be using it on some future projects.) and finally, obviously you need nodejs installed to be able to use npm.